K1ngst0m/starfetch/README.md

 # starfetch
-[starfetch](https://github.com/Haruno19/starfetch) but just one single executable and self-contained file without depend on res/ directory when running.
+> [starfetch](https://github.com/Haruno19/starfetch) but just one single executable and self-contained file without depend on res/ directory when running.

+A command line tool written in C++ that displays constellations.

 ## Table of contents
 * [Description](https://github.com/Haruno19/starfetch#description)